theastropath/Astronomibot/README.md

 Grab the access token from the URL and enter it as the fifth line in your creds file.

+Alternately, use the token generator available at https://twitchapps.com/tokengen

 Dependencies:
 -------------
  * milight